Tuesday, May 28, 2024

 2.

-Since we will not meet in a traditional setting for lectures and discussion, you will compensate for that by completing reading assignments.
-If this were a traditional "seated" course, we would spend almost three hours per week in the classroom, and most college study skills centers advise students to plan on spending two to three hours per credit per week doing "homework," which for our class translates to 6 to 9 hours per week.
-Yes, that is an investment of your time, but you will earn three college credits at the end of it!
-Adding that up means you should budget approximately 9-11 hours per week for this course, which does not include the time it will take to write the two papers.
-Think of this course as a part-time job.
-Be sure your schedule will allow you sufficient time to focus on this class.
+Since we will not meet in person in a classroom, you will compensate for that by reading our course textbook and other selected materials.
+If this were a traditional "seated" course, we would spend between FIVE and SIX hours per week in the classroom, and most college study skills centers advise students to plan on spending two to three hours per credit per week doing "homework," which for our class translates to 8 to 12 hours per week.
+Adding that up means you should budget approximately 13 to 18 hours per week for this course.
+This total may be higher during weeks with more assigned reading.

 After you have familiarized yourself with the course assignments and requirements, you should consider whether 1) an on-line course is for you and 2) whether you can succeed in this history course given the workload, assignments, and deadlines.
 Just because you might have taken other on-line courses before does not mean that this course will be similar.
 Each on-line course is as different as each regular "seated" class is from another class

 Also, I recognize that most, if not all, of my on-line students are juggling classes, jobs, and family responsibilities.
 I understand that we all have busy lives.
 However, while on-line courses are more flexible than traditional "seated" classes, they are not infinitely flexible.
 I encourage you to set aside enough time to complete the reading and tasks on D2L -- I am sure this will help you be successful in this class!
 If something comes up that prevents you from meeting those deadlines, be in touch with me as soon as you can.
-Given how unpredictable the world is right now (due to Covid-19) I want to work with you to help you succeed, and I know that events might arise that will make it challenging to focus on your schoolwork.
-You will have two "free tickets" to use for quiz deadlines this semester and two "free tickets" in Discussion -- more about that later.
+Given how unpredictable life can be, I want to work with you to help you succeed, and I know that events might arise that will make it challenging to focus on your schoolwork.
+You will have two "free tickets" to use to make up a missed quiz deadline -- more about that later.

 Juggle Free Vector Art - (3,105 Free Downloads)